 Northern Arizona’s relatively low cost of living makes it an attractive option for retirees, especially for those coming from California’s major cities.
 Los Angeles, for example, is over 50% more expensive than Flagstaff.
 Property taxes are also much lower than the national average.
 Arizona, in general, is fairly tax-friendly, and Social Security income is not taxed.

 When it comes to age-restricted communities, there are many affordable options in Northern Arizona that offer fantastic amenities.
-Prescott Canyon Estates is a quaint 55+ community in Prescott, AZ, that is home to 255 single-family residences.
+Prescott Canyon Estates is a quaint 55+ community that's home to 255 single-family residences.
 These affordably priced homes are available from the mid $100s to the high $100s.
-Residents of Prescott Canyon Estates have access to an indoor pool and spa, exercise room, tennis court, library and more.
+Residents of Prescott Canyon Estates have access to an indoor pool and spa, an exercise room, a tennis court, a library, and more.

 Canyon Trails at Fox Creek is another 55+ community in Northern Arizona with low prices.
 In development, this new community will offer 460 single-family homes priced from the mid $100s to the mid $200s.
 The planned amenities include a resort-style pool, walking and biking trails, and beautiful park spaces throughout the community.